Lundbeck-Biometrics/tranSMART-admin/guides/Connect from R to tranSMART.md

 install_github('transmart/RInterface')
 ```

-### Using Lundbeck RStudio Server
+### Using the RStudio Server

-If using the Lundbeck RStudio Server, the user should:
+If using our RStudio Server, the user should:

 * have credentials for logging in to the tranSMART instance